-Skull and Bones is an action title developed and published by Ubisoft.
+Skull and Bones is a multiplayer action-adventure title developed and published by Ubisoft.

 It places an emphasis on naval warfare and piracy, taking cues from gameplay mechanics seen in Assassin’s Creed 4: Black Flag.

 "There is an underlying story to the game with which we build the entire world lore, but that’s not the main focus," says game director Ryan Barnard.

 Sources speaking to Kotaku claim that there's "little" to the upcoming naval combat title beyond what recent gameplay has shown.

 Learn more about dedicated perks for ships, different damage types, Attachments and the bonuses provided by Furniture.